MoiraMarques/projeto/bc-externalsites.md

 ```

 ### Other concerns
- - Content control on the BC side.
+ - Content control on the BC side (geographic restrictions...)
-  - BC Users can configure geographic blocks on videos
  - Security concerns, providing us with a write-access token.
+    - should we store it more securely in the db
-    - if they don't want to give us write access - subs would have to be downloadable so the users could manually upload them.
+    - if they don't want to give us write access, subs would have to be downloadable so the users could manually upload them.
-  - Users with lower level BC accounts don't have access to the BC media api - so they would have to manually upload their subtitles - or choose and alternate method for display (amara embedder, for example)
+ - Users with lower level BC accounts don't have access to the BC media api, they would have to manually upload their subtitles.
+ - Should we make a download option for stitched dfxp files?